Bulkas456/BBTransaction/README.md

     settings.Mode = RunMode.RecoverAndContinue;
 });
  ```
+ If there is no transaction to recover then the Run method returns a result with ResultType.NoTransactionToRecover.
  ## Transaction run cancellation
 You can cancel a transaction in a step action using a 'Cancel' method:
 ```c#